Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 - Code Institute & their wider "Slack" community - For providing me with the necessary skills, knowledge and guidance to execute this project.

-- Ed Bradley - For suggesting I look into "Query Filters" when I asked a project related question on Slack.
-Put me on the right path to getting specific data to show on a page when called rather than all table data.
+- Ed Bradley - For suggesting I look into "Query Filters" when I asked a project-related question on Slack.
+This put me on the right path to getting specific data to show on a page when called rather than all table data.

-- Tech With Tim - A youtube with fantastic courses on Flask & Python.
-A huge help when getting sign up functionality working on this website.
+- Tech With Tim - A Youtuber with fantastic courses on Flask & Python.
+Served as a huge help when getting sign-up functionality working on this website.

 [Back to top ↑](#office-champion)